rachichi/DH110/Assignments/A05/Assignment05.md

 #### Before the walkthrough
 * Overwhelmed by the amount of frames at first glance
 * Wanted to know what the app was supposed to do
-* During the walkthrough
+#### During the walkthrough
 * Began Task 1 from the notification page.
 * Became confused when after seemingly creating a new profile, the logged-in user already had completed actions within the app.
 * Paper prototype was a bit difficult to read.
 Participant had to stop and ask for clarification.
 * Did not enjoy “leaving” the app when completing Task 3.
 Felt that simple action made the app untrustworthy.
 * Expects to see the “Learn More” section include a mission statement and a story.
-* Since flow was similar to that of BeReal, learning curve was minimal
+* Since flow was similar to that of BeReal, learning curve was minimal.

 <p align="center">
   <img src="../A05/Evidence of Prototype Testing.png" alt="Evidence of Prototype Testing.png" width = "900px"/>